CamCashGrl teamUpdated April 20266 min read

 Allocation problem

-If you stream on multiple platforms, income inconsistency often comes from not knowing which platform is actually performing well and which isn't.
-A bad BongaCams week can tank your total income even if Chaturbate is doing fine — but you may not see this without platform-level breakdowns.
+If you stream on multiple platforms, income inconsistency often comes from not knowing which platform is actually performing well.
+A bad BongaCams week can tank your total income even if Chaturbate is doing fine.

 6. You have no way to see why some sessions outperform others